TheTypoMaster/gray.net.au/posts/2005/12/09/Ever_wanted_to_see_a_parachute_drop.rst

 .. title: Ever wanted to see a parachute drop?
 .. slug: Ever_wanted_to_see_a_parachute_drop
 .. date: 2005-12-09 14:26:00 UTC+10:00
-.. tags: James,blog,aviation
+.. tags: blog,aviation
-.. category:
+.. category: James
 .. link:

 Got a last-minute call up this morning to take a load of parachutes up